Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre transmission matrices: DISCUSSION

+While self-attention offers modest memory savings, its complexity still scales quadratically with the embedding dimension.
+Given that transmission matrices are of size $N^2 \times N^2$ for input fields of size $N \times N$, the overall computational cost grows as $\mathcal{O}(N^4)$, making very high-resolution processing challenging.
+To address this, emerging architectures such as Longformer \cite{beltagy2020longformer}, which combines local and global attention patterns, and BigBird \cite{zaheer2020big}, which uses sparse attention to avoid quadratic scaling, may enable efficient processing of much larger TMs.
+Additionally, the recently proposed Mamba architecture \cite{gu2023mamba}, which encodes attention through a state-space model, could further reduce memory requirements, though its impact on inference latency warrants investigation.
+Finally, our current training uses synthetic TMs with bandwidth-limited assumptions to avoid degeneracies from matrix logarithms.
+Future extensions could model broader spectral behaviour, leveraging the wavelength-dependent structure of fibre TMs via nonlinear spectral learning techniques \cite{lee2023efficient}.

+Additional limitation of the present implementation is that the NN layers are not fully complex-valued.
+Although the paired real-valued representation retains the real and imaginary components of the TM, optimisation is performed using standard real-valued gradients rather than Wirtinger derivatives for complex-valued parameters.
+This design choice provides a simple and stable implementation and enables direct comparison across CNN, FCNN, and self-attention architectures, but it does not enforce complex-valued weight sharing, complex analyticity, or Wirtinger-gradient optimisation by construction.
+As a result, correlations between real and imaginary components are learned empirically from the data rather than imposed through a complex-valued model structure.
+Fully complex-valued dense, convolutional, and attention layers trained with Wirtinger-gradient-based optimisation may provide a more parameter-efficient and physically natural formulation for MMF TM modelling, and will be investigated in future work.

+The successful reconstruction from a compact latent representation indicates that the learned transform captures recurring structure within the TM ensemble.
+Moreover, the consistent support patterns observed suggest that this structure is not arbitrary: different TM datasets exhibit distinct and repeatable support features, indicating that the model may encode physically relevant properties of the underlying fibre system.
+We do not yet interpret individual latent variables as direct physical coordinates such as bend radius, twist, or temperature.
+However, these results motivate future calibrated studies in which controlled perturbations are used to test whether LS2 coordinates, latent trajectories, support maps, or participation ratio vary systematically with physical fibre parameters.

-In the future, this fibre TM representation architecture may facilitate the development of flexible hair-thin optical imaging systems that adapt to fibre changes in real time, by enabling continuous fibre matrix estimation with a minimal re-characterisation measurements that are tailored to minimise uncertainty in the latent space.
-Our work may also allow practical modelling of complex effects such as wavelength dispersion and nonlinear characterisation, and the exploration of generative models for predicting full TMs given partial information.
+In the future, this fibre TM representation architecture may enable hair-thin optical imaging systems to be near-real time by enabling fibre matrix estimation with minimal re-characterisation measurements tailored to minimise uncertainty in the latent space.
+It may also allow practical modelling of complex effects such as exploring generative models for predicting full TMs given partial information \cite{wilson2026using,li2021compressively}, wavelength dispersion and nonlinear characterisation measurements.
 This could in turn enable a wide range of broadband imaging modalities to be implemented through optical fibres.
+Further, our models could be applied to learn more complex models as those of generalised scattering media including biological tissue, enabling faster and more accurate non-invasive methods of imaging deep inside the body, opening up a raft of new biomedical applications.